 - Increased sewing margin in the P2-P3 region, marked with suture, designed to accommodate a double-suture row.

-Edwards' IMR ETlogix Ring was created through collaboration with several key innovators in the field of heart valve repair, including Professor Alain Carpentier, chairman of the Department of Cardiovascular Surgery at the Hopital Europeen Georges Pompidou in Paris; Dr. Patrick McCarthy, director of cardiac transplantation at The Cleveland Clinic Foundation; and Dr. David Adams, professor and chairman of the Department of Cardiothoracic Surgery at Mount Sinai Medical Center, New York.
+Edwards' IMR ETlogix Ring was created through collaboration with several key innovators in the field of heart valve repair, including Professor Alain Carpentier, chairman of the Department of Cardiovascular Surgery at the Hopital Europeen Georges Pompidou in Paris; Dr. Patrick McCarthy, professor and chief of the Department of Cardovascular Surgery at Northwestern Medicine; and Dr. David Adams, professor and chairman of the Department of Cardiovascular Surgery at Mount Sinai Health System, New York.